KMC 21098

 USD14344

-Offered for sale as a purebred Katahdin ram lamb $475
+Offered for sale as a purebred Katahdin ewelamb $275, exposed

-Well built red roan ram.
+Well-put-together white ewelamb.
+Dam traces back to Thistle Grove Farm (John Bare DVM, Iowa) and Aspen Mountain Farm (Aileen Scott, MT).
 We in the PNW have been lucky to borrow a ram from the USDA Research Station in Booneville, AR; Dr. Joan Burke is lending him to our region so that we can get better linkage to the “cluster” of flocks in the Midwest/South.
 He’s been on a tour through Idaho and Oregon, and made a stop here last winter to be used in my flock, and he’s headed East now.
 Take advantage of some great out-of-state genetics!
+The sire has very strong milk and survival, but his scores have dropped a bit on growth and survival.
+This girl’s dam is the opposite, creating a very nice balance in the resultant EBVs here.

 BWT WWT PWWT NLB NLW MBWT MWWT MAT$ HAIR